-Nexus Science in practice focuses 90% on the active participation of the participants.
-The following are a few examples of what is included in the training along with a brief description.
-More in depth descriptions can be found in our articles.
+The Nexus Science method, in training focuses on active participation.
+The following are a few examples of what techniques, research and modules have gone into the development of Nexus Science method along with a brief description.
+More in-depth descriptions of specific modules can be found in our articles.

 Learning how to open up a dialogue between each other in order to discover the power of discussion.
 Often times we think we have communicated ourselves well to others but in truth, we only think and assume that the other party should have interpreted our “meaning” rather than accepting the responsibility that dialogue must be an active process between both the speaker and the listener.